slushjs/slush-angular/templates/README.md

 gulp serve
 ```

-Then head to `http://localhost:3000` in your browser.
+Then head to `http://localhost:9000` in your browser.

 The `serve` tasks starts a static file server, which serves the AngularJS application, and a watch task which watches all files for changes and lints, builds and injects them into the index.html accordingly.

+Use `serve:record` to record responses from the backend.
+Use `serve:mock` to playback responses from the backend.

 ## Tests